 Kalshi NBA Playoff orderbook during a timeout (top) and the moment play resumes (bottom).
 Same market, roughly one second apart.

 I've given some thought to whether we should do market making.
 If we're at the game we have a better sense of when adverse selection might occur and can be more aggressive providing liquidity.
-But market making needs scale.
-If the spread is one cent and you get a thousand filled each side, that's $20, about the cost of one ticket.
+But market making needs scale, and if the spread is one cent and you get a thousand filled each side, that's $20, about the cost of one ticket.
 And we can't guarantee our position will be balanced, and we don't have the bankroll to let many slightly positive EV trades converge in the long run.

 Which makes me reflect on my original idea of Kalshi as a true peer-to-peer platform.
 Their marketing loves to frame it as this giant meritocracy, but sports is 70% of Kalshi's trading volume and when there's that much money involved you attract institutions, whether it's Flutter (FanDuel's parent company) or firms like Susquehanna.
 The institutions are basically all the liquidity.
 So how peer-to-peer is it really, when it's extremely likely your counterparty is a firm that's very sophisticated at pricing these events?
 It's hard to see how that's meaningfully different from a sportsbook, commodity loophole or not.